A Romantic Country Cottage in the Picturesque Coquet Valley

 Coquet Cottage has been lovingly restored and has carefully retained it’s gorgeous original features and cleverly mixes old and new with some fun, quirky pieces and is extremely cosy.

 Just 2 adults.

-Luxury welcome hamper including Duck Bay toiletries and a bespoke Area and Property Guide.
-Fluffy white bathrobes and slippers provided.
+Luxury welcome hamper including Duck Bay toiletries and fluffy white bathrobes and slippers are provided.
 The owner also provides a picnic blanket for your use if you wished to take a picnic to one of Northumberland’s beautiful hot spots.